davidgraeff/Android-NetPowerctrl/README.md

 ## Features
 * Devices are detected automatically on the network.
 * Username/password and individual ports can be configured for every device.
-* Create a homescreen widget for a particular outlet with life visualisation of the current state.
+* Create a homescreen widget for a particular outlet and always see the current state of that outlet.
 * Use your own icons for on/off/unreachable widget states.
-* Dark and light app theme.
 * Overview of all outlets for all configured devices.
 Reorder and hide outlets.
-* Tablets supported.
 * Create switch-groups (scenes) to switch multiple outlets at once.
-* Use Shortcuts for toggling, switching on/off individual outlets.
+Use own icons for scenes.
+* Create homescreen shortcuts for scenes.
+* Dark and light app theme.
+* Tablet layout included to use your screen real estate efficiently.
+* Outlets and IO ports of Anel devices are supported.
+* Supports plugins to use functionality of other (related) apps.

 <table><tr valign="top"><td>
 <img width="200px" src="doc/devices.png" />